astropy/halotools/docs/quickstart_and_tutorials/getting_started_overview.rst

     5. friends-of-friends group identification, `~halotools.mock_observables.FoFGroups`.

 These functions take simple point data as input.
 This means that the ``mock_observables`` sub-package not only works with Halotools models and catalogs, but also equally well with hydrodynamical simulation outputs or mocks based on semi-analytic models that have no connection to Halotools.
-See `~halotools.mock_observables` for a comprehensive list of functions you can choose from.
+See `~halotools.mock_observables` for a comprehensive list of functions you can choose from, and :ref:`galaxy_catalog_analysis_tutorial` for example usages with mock galaxy catalogs.